andrew/ultimate-awesome/README.md

 - [toptout](https://github.com/beatcracker/toptout) - 📡 Easily opt-out from telemetry collection.
 - [awesome-lanparty-software](https://github.com/LANparties/awesome-lanparty-software) - An awesome list with awesome software for awesome LAN parties and their organizers.
 - [awesome-rxjs](https://github.com/RxJS-CN/awesome-rxjs) - Awesome list of RxJS 5.
+- [awesome-ai-services](https://github.com/sekwiatkowski/awesome-ai-services) - An overview of the AI-as-a-service landscape.
 - [awesome-ccxt](https://github.com/suenot/awesome-ccxt) - A curated list of awesome CCXT assets, resources, and more.
 - [awesome-visjs](https://github.com/visjs/awesome-visjs) - 🕶️ A curated list of resources around vis.js.
 - [awesome-startup-resources](https://github.com/ahmadnassri/awesome-startup-resources) - A curated list of useful resources for building a new startup business.